-The University of South Australia (UniSA) is Australia’s University of Enterprise.
-It is known for its culture of innovation anchored around global and national links to academic, research and industry partners.
-Its graduates are global professionals at ease with the world and ready to create and respond to change.
+The University of South Australia (UniSA) is Australia’s university of enterprise, known for a culture of creativity and innovation with global and national links to academic, research and industry partners.
+Its graduates are global professionals ready to create and respond to change.
 Its research is inventive and adventurous and it creates new knowledge that is central to global economic and social prosperity.

 The University’s strong research environment focuses on areas such as ageing, scarce resources, future industries and cancer prevention and management.
-The close, collaborative engagement it enjoys with its many industry, government, collegiate and community partners is reflected in its the ranking as the Number 1 in Australia for industry sourced research income.
+The close, collaborative engagement it enjoys with its many industry, government, collegiate and community partners is reflected in its the ranking as the number one in Australia for industry sourced research income.

-The University is also closely engaged with the communities it serves.
-It features MOD, Australia’s future-focused museum of science, innovation and design; its Samstag Museum presents a changing exhibitions program of contemporary visual art and its Hawke Centre engages with local and international communities through public lectures, seminars, and research projects.
-The University also has a strong equity mission and recently became the first South Australian university to unveil a Stretch Reconciliation Action Plan, which creates greater opportunities for Aboriginal peoples in education and employment and embeds their culture into the University.
+The university is also closely engaged with the communities it serves.
+It features MOD, Australia’s future-focused museum of science, innovation and design; the Samstag Museum which presents a changing exhibitions program of contemporary visual art; and the Hawke Centre which engages with local and international communities through public lectures, seminars, and research projects.
+The university also has a strong equity mission and recently became the first South Australian university to unveil a stretch reconciliation action plan which creates greater opportunities for Aboriginal peoples in education and employment and embeds their culture into the university.